adlnet/xAPI-Spec/xAPI-Data.md

 <a name="documents" />
 ## 1.0 Documents

-### Document

-The Experience API provides a facility for Activity Providers to save arbitrary data in the form of documents.
+The Experience API provides a facility for Learning Record Providers to save arbitrary data in the form of documents.
 This data is largely unstructured, which allows for flexibility.
 Specifics on document behaviors can be found in [Part 3](#doctransfer)

 <a name="statements" />

 ## 2.0 Statements

-###### Description
-The Statement is the core of the xAPI.
-All learning events are stored as Statements.
-A Statement is akin to a sentence of the form "I did this".

 <a name="statement-purpose"/>
 ### 2.1 Purpose